-Federal Work-Study Program: The Federal Work-Study Program is a Federal program that provides jobs for students who qualify for financial aid.
-This award is based on need and on the availability of funds.
+Federal Work-Study Program: The Federal Work-Study provides jobs for students who qualify for financial aid.
+This award is based on need and the availability of funds.
 Students must be enrolled at least half-time and maintain a 2.00 ("C" average) GPA to be eligible.
 Work-study jobs are located both on campus and off.
 Students earn an hourly rate and are paid twice a month.

-Veteran Services: The Palo Verde College Veteran Services Office is a liaison between the student and the Department of Veteran Affairs providing educational services to students, veterans, survivors and dependents of a veteran that is eligible for Veteran Education Benefits.
-For more information on eligibility, how to apply, or other veteran benefits, resources and additional information visit the Palo Verde College Financial Aid Office located in Student Services in the John O. Crain Building.
+Veteran Services: The Palo Verde College Veteran Services Office is a liaison between the student and the Department of Veteran Affairs, providing educational services to students, veterans, survivors, and dependents of a veteran that is eligible for Veteran Education Benefits.
+For more information on eligibility, how to apply, or other veteran benefits, resources, and additional information visit the Palo Verde College Financial Aid Office located in Student Services in the John O. Crain Building.

-Enrollment Certification and Limitations for Student Veterans
+Enrollment Certification and Limitations or Student Veterans

-Upon submission of a Veteran Statement of Responsibility and necessary documentation to the Veteran Services Office, eligible students will be certified for courses that fall within their Veterans Affairs approved program.
-The Veteran Services Office will only certify courses that are required for a student's program of study.
-Students wanting to take additional courses that are not required for his/her program of study can self-pay for the courses or use other funding, such as financial aid or scholarship, in such circumstances, students must notify the Veteran Services Office.
+Upon submission of a Veteran Statement of Responsibility and the necessary documentation to the Veteran Services Office, eligible students will be certified for courses that fall within their Veterans Affairs approved program.
+The Veteran Services Office will only certify classes required for a student's program of study.
+Students taking additional courses not necessary for his/her program of study can self-pay for the classes or use other funding, such as financial aid or scholarships.
+Students must notify the Veteran Services Office on cases like this.
 Certification will be processed approximately a day after Census Date.
-To submit a Veteran Statement of Responsibility, stop by the Palo Verde College Financial Aid Office located in Student Services in the John O. Crain Building.
+To submit a "Veteran Statement of Responsibility" form, stop by the Palo Verde College Financial Aid Office located in Student Services in the John O. Crain Building.